aKash-S19/aKash-S19/README.md

   </a>

 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm learning German and Japanese
+- ⚡ Fun fact: I'm learning German
 ---
 <!---
 aKash-S19/aKash-S19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.